-Ist Detect, a licensee of ATI for the security and detection market, has developed the TRACER 1000[TM], the world's first mass spectrometer ("MS") based explosives trace detector ("ETD") certified by the European Civil Aviation Conference ("ECAC"), designed to replace the ETDs used at airports, cargo and other secured facilities, and borders worldwide.
+1st Detect, a licensee of ATI for the security and detection market, has developed the TRACER 1000TM, the world's first mass spectrometer ("MS") based explosives trace detector ("ETD") certified by the European Civil Aviation Conference ("ECAC"), designed to replace the ETDs used at airports, cargo and other secured facilities, and borders worldwide.
 We believe that ETD customers are unsatisfied with the currently deployed ETD technology, which is driven by ion mobility spectrometry ("IMS").
 We further believe that IMS-based ETDs are fraught with false positives, as they often misidentify personal care products and other common household chemicals as explosives, causing facility shutdowns, unnecessary delays, frustration, and significant wasted security resources.
 In addition, there are hundreds of different types of explosives, but IMS-based ETDs have a very limited threat detection library reserved only for those few explosives of largest concern.
 Adding additional compounds to the detection library of an IMS-based ETD fundamentally reduces the instrument's performance, further increasing the likelihood of false alarms.
 In contrast, adding additional compounds to the TRACER 1000's detection library does not degrade its detection capabilities, as it has a virtually unlimited and easily expandable threat library.

 In order to sell the TRACER 1000 to airport and cargo security customers in the European Union and certain other countries, we obtained ECAC certification.
 We are currently selling the TRACER 1000 to customers who accept ECAC certification.
-We have deployed the TRACER 1000 in approximately 20 locations in 11 countries throughout Europe and Asia.
+As of June 30, 2023, we have deployed the TRACER 1000 in approximately 29 locations in 14 countries throughout Europe and Asia.
+On May 8, 2023, the Company announced that it has accepted a purchase order from a Romanian based company focused on research and innovation in the security and telecommunications space.
+The Company is required to deliver 17 TRACER 1000 explosive trace detectors over the remainder of calendar year 2023.